-In April 2019, the Company filed the Kwanika Technical Report which superseded and updated the PEA and includes an updated mineral resource for the Central Zone with a re-statement of the previous mineral resource estimate for South Zone of the Kwanika Project.
-An additional \$590,000 was contributed to KCC on a pro-rata basis by the Company and POSCO for further engineering studies during the year ended February 29, 2020.
+In April 2019, the Company filed the Kwanika Technical Report which superseded and updated the preliminary economic assessment titled "NI 43-101 Technical Report for the Kwanika Project Preliminary Economic Assessment 2017" dated April 28, 2017 ("PEA") and includes an updated mineral resource for the Central Zone with a re-statement of the previous mineral resource estimate for South Zone of the Kwanika Project.
+(See "MINERAL PROPERTY - Kwanika Project" below).

-In late October 2019, the Company and POSCO determined that KCC was not in a position to complete the PFS at such time due to lack of funding.
+In late October 2019, the Company and POSCO determined that KCC was not in a position to complete the pre-feasibility study ("PFS") for the Kwanika Project that had commenced in 2018. at such time due to lack of funding.
 The Company and POSCO elected to instead complete the study using the balance of the available funds and to focus on completing an interim study report.
 The interim study report documented the extensive work achieved by the independent engineering consortium in order to best facilitate future advancement of the Kwanika Project and was completed in the latter part of 2019.

-On December 19, 2019 the board of directors and shareholders of KCC approved a budget for exploration and project optimization to be completed in 2020 on the Kwanika Project in the amount of \$1,450,000 plus an up to 10% overage allowance.
+On December 19, 2019, the board of directors and shareholders of KCC approved a budget for exploration and project optimization to be completed in 2020 on the Kwanika Project.
 POSCO elected not to participate in the 2020 program and the Company elected to solely fund the program.
-As a consequence, POSCO's interests in KCC was diluted in accordance with the terms of the JVA.
+As a consequence, POSCO's interests in KCC was diluted in accordance with the terms of the joint venture agreement ("JVA").
 Following completion of the 2020 work program, the Company owned 66.95% of KCC and POSCO owned 33.05% of KCC.